Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

-In this paper, we show that oxygen or fluorine functionalization reduces the sputtering threshold energy $E_{sputt}$ in \ce{MoS2}, as illustrated in Fig. \ref{fig:F2}.
-This phenomenon is explained by the observation that small (meta)stable molecular fragments, such as \ce{SO2} and \ce{SF4}, can form more easily from a few TMD atoms actively involved in a low-energy \ce{Ar} impact, compared to ejection of pure sulfur atoms or clusters (\ce{S2}, \ce{S6}, or \ce{S8}).
-The enhanced formation of these O or F containing fragments can be attributed to O/F high electronegativity, which stabilizes intermediate fragments relative to the rest of the material and facilitates their ejection under lower-energy impacts.
-These findings suggest that selective functionalization provides a practical route to control the sputtering behavior of TMDs at energies near the damage threshold.
+In this paper, we show that oxygen or fluorine functionalization reduces the sputtering threshold energy $\EsputtS$ in \ce{MoS2}, as illustrated in Figure \ref{fig:F2}.
+This phenomenon is explained by the observation that small (meta)stable molecular fragments, such as \ce{SO2} and \ce{SF4}, can form more easily from a few TMD atoms actively involved in a low-energy \ce{Ar} impact, compared to the ejection of pure sulfur atoms or clusters (\ce{S2}, \ce{S6}, or \ce{S8}).
+The enhanced formation of these O- or F-containing fragments can be attributed to O/F's high electronegativity, which stabilizes intermediate fragments relative to the rest of the material and facilitates their ejection under lower-energy impacts.
+These findings suggest that selective functionalization provides a practical route to control the sputtering behavior of different TMDs at energies near the damage threshold.

 As a preliminary step, we examined the feasibility of O and F adsorption on \ce{MoS2} before analyzing the impacts of O and F covered surfaces.
 It is well known that oxygen exhibits strong reactivity with TMDs \cite{Xie2013, Nan2014, Kang2014, Chow2015ext, Yang2013, Islam2014, Yang2015, KC2015, Zhou2013, Pet2018, Giannazzo2017, Reidy2023}.
 For example, even molecular \ce{O2} has been shown to fill S vacancies in \ce{MoS2} with an activation barrier of approximately 1.05 eV \cite{Nan2014}.
 Previous calculations have further indicated that \ce{O2} can dissociate into atomic oxygen, and, subsequently, adsorb onto \ce{MoS2}, with a total barrier of about 1.6 eV \cite{KC2015}.
-Isolated atomic oxygen was also reported to adsorb on \ce{MoS2} with a binding energy of 0.88–1.12 eV, depending on the surface coverage \cite{KC2015}.
-Our calculated adsorption energy for O on \ce{MoS2} is in close agreement with the previous results, as shown in the Figure \ref{fig:F1S1}B of the supplementary information (SI)\cite{suppl}.
-Furthermore, we performed meta-dynamics calculations to verify that our conclusions based on the potential energy surfaces (PES) qualitatively hold for the corresponding free-energy surfaces (FES) as shown in Figure \ref{fig:F1S1}D and \ref{fig:F1S1}E.
+Isolated atomic oxygen was also reported to adsorb on \ce{MoS2} with a binding energy of 0.87–1.12 eV, depending on the surface coverage \cite{KC2015}.
+Our calculated adsorption energy for O on \ce{MoS2} is in close agreement with the known results, as shown in Figure \ref{fig:F1S1}b of the supplementary information (SI).
+Differences of $\sim 0.1-0.2$ eV may have resulted from a smaller unit-cell and k-point sampling, but are deemed acceptable given the studied energy scale of $\sim 10$ eV.
+Furthermore, we performed meta-dynamics calculations to verify that our conclusions based on the potential energy surfaces (PES) qualitatively hold for the corresponding free-energy surfaces (FES) as shown in Figure \ref{fig:F1S1}d and \ref{fig:F1S1}e.